dbgrandi/robinbook/README.md

 ![](./screenshot.png)

 This was built for the [Spring 2014 Hack Upstate](http://hackupstate.com/) hackathon.
-Original idea by [Chris Pugh](http://twitter.com/cpugh29).
-Refinement, help, encouragement, and beers with Chris Pugh, Joseph Novek, [Gordon Zheng](http://twitter.com/capable_monkey), Dan Clark, and [Chris Campos](http://twitter.com/MrChrisCampos) were also a big part of this being a huge amount of fun.
+Original idea by [Colin Pugh](http://twitter.com/cpugh29).
+Refinement, help, encouragement, and beers with Colin Pugh, Joseph Novek, [Gordon Zheng](http://twitter.com/capable_monkey), Dan Clark, and [Chris Campos](http://twitter.com/MrChrisCampos) were also a big part of this being a huge amount of fun.

 ## Installation